 Fort St. Andre Avignon

-On the big Google photo (a few lines back) you can see in yellow text 'the servant's hidden place'.
-That this.
+On the big Google photo (a few lines back) you can see in the yellow text 'the servant's hidden place'.
+That here.

 From the house to the bushes the handmaiden changes clothes